anup-chandak/Quant-Assignment/README.md

 ## Strategies

 The simulation uses a Strategy Pattern for trading behavior.
 The file `strategies/base.py` defines a `Strategy` interface with an abstract `decide()` method.
-Concrete strategies—such as LLM, Random, RSI, or Bollinger—inherit from this base and implement `decide()`.
+Concrete strategies such as LLM, Random, RSI, or Bollinger inherit from this base and implement `decide()`.
 The controller selects the strategy by name and invokes `strategy.decide()` through the `LLMEngine`.
 Adding a new strategy only requires creating a class that implements `decide()`, with no changes needed elsewhere.

 ## Setup